 Neil Massey (b).1970

 After studying photography at Bournemouth Art School in England, I spent the following 15 years based in London working as an editorial photographer.
 During this time, I travelled extensively commissioned to photograph musicians and youth subcultures.
-Identity a theme I have been revisiting ever since.
+Identity and the human spirit a theme I have been revisiting ever since.

 In 2009 I moved to Vietnam where I lived for six years.
 I fell in love with Vietnamese culture and its people - witnessing a communist country embracing capitalism and undergoing rapid economic and cultural development.
 This provided the backdrop to a series of long-term photographic projects ('Bloody Chunks', 'Untitled', 'Song' and 'Monobloc') entitled 'The Vietnam Collection'.
 This body of work explores Vietnamese life - in all its raw unadulterated beauty.

 My last three projects ‘Monobloc’ ‘Trace’ and ‘An Ode To: The British Telephone Box’ have been investigating the mundane objects in our lives.
 I like to think of these man made objects as artefacts from the 21st Century.
 Treated like pieces of evidence, they are not moved, they are photographed as found.
-This work, though absent of people examines human presence and the aftermath of human activities.
+This work, though absent of people examines human presence and the aftermath of human activities and our impact on the environment.

 I am also working on a multi-media collaborative project entitled 'Vietnam KIN' which aims to reunite lost Vietnamese family photographs with their rightful owners.